This post originally appeared in VICE UK

 I'm a fastidious road-crosser.
 But, engrossed in conversation with someone as interesting as Yeonmi Park, how was I supposed to spot that double-decker?

 As the red behemoth rounded the corner, tearing through puddles, Park squealed.
 I instinctively gripped her arm and flung us both backwards.
 She let out an uneasy laugh.
 "I only just arrived in England," she said.
 "I don't want to die here."

-We were en route from the Houses of Parliament to an Italian restaurant favoured by Westminster's pasta fans.
-Park had just addressed the All-Party Parliamentary Group on North Korea - a committee dedicated to raising awareness of humanitarian and security issues inside the cryptic state.
+We were en route from the Houses of Parliament to an Italian restaurant favored by Westminster's pasta fans.
+Park had just addressed the All-Party Parliamentary Group on North Korea--a committee dedicated to raising awareness of humanitarian and security issues inside the cryptic state.

 "I'm extremely grateful I was born in North Korea," she told me.
 "If that didn't happen, there's no way I could understand other people's pain.
 I couldn't understand being scared or [being] raped."

 Park was referring to a moment when, separated from her father, her mother was raped in front of her by a people smuggler who had threatened to turn them into the Chinese authorities unless he could have sex with the 13-year-old Park.
 Desperate to protect her daughter, her mother offered herself instead.

 "If caught by the Chinese authorities, North Korean refugees face deportation," Park explained.
 Once returned to North Korea, escapees face torture, imprisonment and death.
 Any returnee who is pregnant is forced to have an abortion in case the child is mixed race, such is the racist ideology of the Kim regime.
 "The biggest thing Western governments can do to help is to pressurize China to end its extradition treaty with North Korea and allow escapees full refugee status," she continued.
 "This will end the rape and abuse of refugees."